daiearth22/test/engineering/infrastructure/delta-management/index.html.md

 # Deltas

-Deltas (or exceptions/index.html.md) are deviations from standard configuration on GitLab.com that are applied outside established change channels in order to address issues that are causing or have the potential to cause instability in the environment.
+Deltas (or exceptions) are deviations from standard configuration on GitLab.com that are applied outside established change channels in order to address issues that are causing or have the potential to cause instability in the environment.